Not-Yandere/Not-Yandere/README.md

-- 👋 Hi, I’m Hamad
+- 👋 Yo it's yandere
-- 👀 I’m interested in coding overall
-- 💞️ backed end development babyyyyyyyyyyy
+- ❇️ back-end dev. using php and laravel :3
 - 📫 How to reach me tg @not_yandere

 <!---